ellojess/iOS-Interview-Prep/conceptuals/completed-questions.md

 - **as?** used for safe casting, return nil if failed

-- **as!** used to force casting, crash if failed. should only be used when we know the downcast will succeed.
+- **as!** used to force casting, crash if failed. should only be used when we know the downcast will succeed
 </details>